David Bowden

 What company does David Bowden work for?

-What is David Bowden's role at the current company?
+What is David Bowden's role at UK Atomic Energy Authority?

-David Bowden's current role is Materials Group Leader (Metallics) at UK Atomic Energy Authority.
+David Bowden is listed as Materials Group Leader (Metallics) at UK Atomic Energy Authority at UK Atomic Energy Authority.

 What is David Bowden's email address?